 A natural birth helps breastfeeding

-An unmedicated birth helps get breastfeeding off to a good start because pethidine2 and epidural drugs can pass across the placenta to the baby and make him sleepy and may cause him to have difficulty breastfeeding at first.
+An unmedicated birth helps get breastfeeding off to a good start because pethidine (a strong painkiller used in childbirth) and epidural drugs can pass across the placenta to the baby and make him sleepy and may cause him to have difficulty breastfeeding at first.
 Pethidine can have an effect on a baby for a couple of weeks.
 And a cesarean section will make looking after a newborn that much harder as it is major surgery.
 Medications or surgery don’t mean breastfeeding won’t go well though, just be prepared that if your baby doesn’t latch straight away it certainly isn’t because he doesn’t like breastfeeding.

 Breastfeeding a newborn baby